isomerpages/singapore-customs-cms/_importing-goods-more/Import Procedures/re-importing-shut-out-goods.md

 **Duty Exemption and GST Relief for Re-Importing Dutiable Shut-Out Goods Previously Released From a Licensed Warehouse, Into a licensed Warehouse**

-1) Submit the following supporting documents to the Permits Unit of the Procedures & Systems Branch of Singapore Customs via [customs_documentation@customs.gov.sg](mailto:customs_documentation@customs.gov.sg):
+1) Submit the following supporting documents via [the Customs Documentation Enquiry Form](https://go.gov.sg/customs-doc):

 -   A cover letter from the exporter or his agent stating reasons for the re-importation; and
 -   A copy of the previous Customs OUT (Approved Premises/Schemes) permit before the intended exportation.